 There are various theories as to why the turtle took an interest in me.
 As you see the turtle swimming into the shot it looks like he’s heading towards the R.O.V, maybe he was going to have a look, it’s possible he thought the R.O.V was a turtle, this particular one was not much bigger than the turtle.

 You notice he takes a look to the side and changes direction, has he only just noticed me, I may have been partially hidden from him until this point.
 Now the turtle makes a beeline for me, he pays a lot of attention to my bailout bottle, another turtle ??.
-I suspect he was hungry, the previous day I was in the water using a high pressure water jet to clean marine growth from the platform, he was asleep in a corner where 2 tubular members meet the platform leg.
+I suspect he was hungry, the previous day I was in the water using a high-pressure water jet to clean marine growth from the platform, he was asleep in a corner where 2 tubular members meet the platform leg.
 Rather than give him a rude awakening via the noisy water jet, I gave him a gentle tap, watched him wake, then started jetting when he was clear, he hung around for a while though and fed on the particles which were being broken and blasted from the platform.

-It’s very feasible that he was expecting more food to be blasted from the platform, and it is feasible that he was attracted to the air bubbles rising above me, turtles eat jellyfish, and from a distance a large air bubble could easily be mistaken for a jellyfish.
+It’s very feasible that he was expecting more food to be blasted from the platform, and it is feasible that he was attracted to the air bubbles rising above me, turtles eat jellyfish, and from a distance, a large air bubble could easily be mistaken for a jellyfish.

 Did the Turtle Want to Have His Wicked Way.

 It has been mentioned that the turtle wanted to have sex with me, a possible case of turtle-human bestiality.
-It’s easy to jump to this conclusion being as the turtle does appear to try and mount me, but there was no obvious signs of him coming out of his shell.
+It’s easy to jump to this conclusion being as the turtle does appear to try and mount me, but there were no obvious signs of him coming out of his shell.

 Thailand Sea Turtle Facts.

-- Sea turtles still present in Thai waters are the Hawksbill turtle, Leatherback turtle, Green turtle and Olive Ridley turtle.
+- Sea turtles still present in Thai waters are the Hawksbill turtle, Leatherback turtle, Green turtle, and Olive Ridley turtle.

 - Thailand has seen a major decline in the number of Sea Turtles over the last 2 – 3 decades, this decline is reflected worldwide, turtle populations have declined by 80 percent during the last century.